yashrustagi2004/Kingfisher/README.md

 3. Understanding the sentiment of the email body using NLP and alerting the user for any suspicious email.

 # Product Functionality
-1. -Real-time phishing email detection
+1. Real-time phishing email detection
 2. Multilingual Support
 3. User Privacy
 4. Mail Analysis